monkstone/monkstone.github.com/_posts/2016-12-01-altogether.md

 categories: jruby_art update
 keywords: Vec2D, ruby, propane, circumcircle
 ---
-You can (and should be able) write eloquent code in `propane` (or `JRubyArt` cf vanilla `processing` and `p5*js`).
-This includes use of Struct to create placeholders for data that should be grouped together as in PBisector below (rather than the misuse PVector as a data type), and Vect just used as a placeholder for a Vector datatype (in Matrix like calculation).
+You can (_and should be able to_) write eloquent code in `propane` (or `JRubyArt` cf vanilla `processing` and `p5*js`).
+This includes use of Struct to create placeholders for data that should be grouped together as in PBisector below (rather than the misuse PVector as a data type), and Vect just used as a placeholder for a Vector datatype (in a Matrix like calculation).

 {% highlight ruby %}